savoirfairelinux/building-inclusive-open-source-software/docs/index.md

 This project started out as we - Page Magnier--Slimani ([Jami](https://jami.net/)) and Maxence Vahedi ([Olvid](https://olvid.io)) - struggled with the lack of awareness and specific resources on accessible and inclusive applicative development.
 We therefore began this collaborative project, which goal is to provide accessibility and inclusiveness resources to our teams and to the FOSS community.

-Please note that we are not accessibility or inclusiveness experts, but passionate people who did their best to provide qualitative content and who will be happy to get *any* feedback or contribution you may have!
-The applications we were working on at this time are not perfect by any means from an inclusiveness standpoint.
+Please note that we are not accessibility or inclusiveness experts, but passionate people who did their best to provide relevant content and who will be happy to get *any* feedback or contribution you may have!
+The applications we are working on at the time of writing are not perfect by any means from an inclusiveness standpoint.
 With this project, we only try to provide some answers to the questions we had when beginning our work on accessibility and inclusiveness.

-**We truly want this project to keep evolving beyond its original scope and our limited expertise.**
+**We truly want this project to keep evolving beyond its original scope and our limited expertise!**

 ## Navigating through the modules